4 Onboarding Stats You Need to Know

 Whether you are a human resources professional or a hiring manager, being prepared and knowledgeable about bringing a new employee on board can mean all the difference when it comes to your new hire’s success.
 Part of that preparation and knowledge is being aware of the challenges that can come with onboarding.

-We’ve rounded up some statistics associated with onboarding and give some tips below on how you can ensure your new hires are equipped to make an impact.
+We’ve rounded up some onboarding stats and give some tips below on how you can ensure your new hires are equipped to make an impact.

 This statistic confirms the importance of a comprehensive and well-thought-out onboarding experience.
 While 20 percent of employees leave a job before the end of their second month, over 40 percent leave in the first six months.

 There are many reasons employees leave before they’ve really started—the job wasn’t what they expected, the team chemistry was bad, their manager didn’t provide enough feedback, or maybe they still had outstanding interviews and received another offer.
 One of the closest people in the organization to a new hire is his or her manager, and the manager will probably be among the first to notice if the employee loses engagement or isn’t performing.

 Managers should conduct an onboarding program with lots of check-ins in the early months to ensure their new hire has what they need to be successful—not only adequate knowledge and training but exposure to the people and processes they’ll need to get things done.